Yahoo DFS Hockey: Friday Picks

 WING

-Troy Terry, ANA vs. FLA ($18): Terry has a three-game point streak, and I can see it becoming four pretty easily.
-The Panthers are on the second leg of a back-to-back, and they couldn't be much farther from home.
-Even with Spencer Knight playing better recently, this is still a favorable situation for Terry.
+Valeri Nichushkin, COL vs. PHI ($21): The Avalanche moved Nichushkin to the top line and he has a four-game point streak.
+I believe those things to be correlated.
+The Flyers have a bottom-10 GAA, and they are also on the road for the second night of a back-to-back.

-Connor Brown, OTT vs. PHI ($17): Brown is playing on Ottawa's top line and is playing the role of facilitator.
-He has 25 assists in 45 games.
-Brown also has nine points in his last 11 outings.
-The Flyers have a 3.43 GAA and have allowed 34.0 shots on net per contest, and they are also on the road for the second game of a back-to-back.
+Tyler Toffoli, CGY vs. ARI ($20): Toffoli has seven goals and seven assists in his last 15 games.
+Due to trade additions from the deadline, the Flames have shifted their lineup a bit as well.
+Recently, Toffoli has been moved to the top line.
+That raises his fantasy upside even more.
+The Coyotes, meanwhile, have a 3.56 GAA.

 WINGS TO AVOID